Lagos suspends guidelines on safe abortion

 By Chioma Obinna

-The Lagos State Governor, Babajide Sanwo-Olu on Thursday suspended the implementation of the State Guidelines on Safe Termination of Pregnancy for Legal Indications issued by the Directorate of Family Health and Nutrition in the Ministry of Health.
+GOVERNOR Babajide Sanwo-Olu of Lagos State, yesterday, directed the suspension of the State Guidelines on Safe Termination of Pregnancy for Legal Indications, issued by the Directorate of Family Health and Nutrition, in the Ministry of Health.

-In a press statement signed by the State Commissioner for Health, Prof. Akin Abayomi, the Lagos State Ministry of Health is seeking different methods to eliminate illegal abortions and ensure that a mother does not die at childbirth, thereby disrupting an entire family unit.
+The Commissioner for Health, Prof. Akin Abayomi, in a statement, said the Lagos State Ministry of Health is seeking different methods to eliminate illegal abortions and ensure that a mother does not die at childbirth, thereby disrupting an entire family unit.

 The statement reads: “In this regard, it became imperative to examine, in keeping with existing National and State laws and policies, if there are indeed justifications and medical reasons to offer abortion to a woman whose life is threatened by a pregnancy.

-“Following this, the guideline was developed over four years through painstaking work by experts in Law and in Obstetrics, and Gynaecology with a focus on creating the opportunity to reduce maternal mortality and in line with existing laws.
+“Following this, the guideline was developed over four years through painstaking work by experts in Law and Obstetrics and Gynaecology with a focus on creating the opportunity to reduce maternal mortality and in line with existing laws.

 “These guidelines have generated immense public interest which has necessitated escalating it to Mr Governor, who has advised further sensitization of the public and key stakeholders to ensure a clearer understanding of the objectives of the guidelines.